inspec/inspec/docs/inputs.md

 ### Which profiles support Inputs?

 The best way for a profile to indicate it supports inputs is to list them in the metadata file, `inspec.yml`.
-Any profile that has an `inputs` (or the deprecated `attributes`) section in its `inspec.yml` metadata file is [configuring](TODO - link) (and likely setting) inputs.
+Any profile that has an `inputs` (or the deprecated `attributes`) section in its `inspec.yml` metadata file is [configuring](#configuring-inputs-in-profile-metadata) inputs.

 That said, any profile that uses the DSL keyword `input()` (or the deprecated `attribute()`) in the control source code supports inputs.
 These profiles are *reading* (and possibly setting) Input values and using them to make decisions.